thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 Now let's write the code.

-First, we create a class named `AppleJobsScraper` with a dict named `search_request` for building the `searchRequestJson` string.
+First, create a class named `AppleJobsScraper` with a dict named `search_request` for building the `searchRequestJson` string.

 {% highlight python %}
 #!/usr/bin/env python